shivanibalajii/smart-email-triage-env/README.md

 - Assigns a reward based on that decision
 - Calculates a final score

-It’s not a full RL model yet — more like a clean environment setup that could later be used to plug in a learning algorithm.
+It’s not a full RL model yet, more like a clean environment setup that could later be used to plug in a learning algorithm.

 ---